XinyueZhang04/Metal_Workshop/README.md

 - **Arc Welding** – Welded two metal plates and added lettering
 - **Bench Work (Fitting)** – Practiced manual assembly and part alignment

-This project demonstrates **hands-on skills, technical craftsmanship, and attention to detail**.
-The goal is to apply **theoretical knowledge from engineering courses** to real hardware tasks.